benank/Panau-Survival-Server/README.md

 I'll review your changes and let you know if there are any problems.
 If it's all good, I'll merge it with the main repo!

-If you'd like to be more involved with development, send me (Lord Farquaad) a DM on [Discord](https://discord.gg/DWGfX3b) telling me a bit about your experience and I'll add you to the developer channel.
+If you'd like to be more involved with development, send me (benank) a DM on [Discord](https://discord.gg/DWGfX3b) telling me a bit about your experience and I'll add you to the developer channel.

 ## What's not open source?
 There are a few things that aren't open source because of privacy and exploitation concerns.
 These items are: